Skip to Primary Content

 Euthanasia is commonly referred to as “putting down” or “putting to sleep”.
 This is a very hard decision many pet owners must make at the last stage of their pet’s life.

 Our euthanasia process is designed to be as peaceful as possible.
 Once you and the doctor have determined that this is the best choice, your pet will have an intravenous catheter placed for administration of medicine that will help your pet relax.
 We allow you as much time as you’d like to visit and say goodbye to your family member.
 When you are ready, the doctor will join you to provide an overview of what to expect.
 Euthanasia is performed by administration of an anesthetic overdose which is peaceful and painless.
 Aftercare options include taking your pet home for burial or cremation.
-We partner with Sleepy Hollow to make arrangements.
+We partner with Trusted Journey to make arrangements.
 We are willing to partner with other local crematoriums upon your request.
 There are options to get ashes returned, paw prints, or other mementos offered through the local crematorium.

 Our veterinarians are available to discuss your options.
 They are very familiar with the experience, and are able to talk about the process and the feelings that come with it.
 Please contact us for information on options, timelines, and references for support through the grieving process.